finagle/finch/docs/src/main/tut/user-guide.md

 Everything from above is happening automatically when endpoint is served as a Finagle service so as a user you should neither deal with `Input` nor `EndpointResult` directly.
-Although, these types come in handy when it testing endpoints: it's quite easy to run an endpoint with an arbitrary `Input` and then query its `EndpointResult` to assert the output.
+Although, these types come in handy when testing endpoints: it's quite easy to run an endpoint with an arbitrary `Input` and then query its `EndpointResult` to assert the output.
 This testing business is covered in depth in the [Testing](#testing) section.
 Although, some of the testing bits will be used later in this user guide.